Shea Stadium: Planning and construction

 The origins of Shea Stadium go back to the relocations of the Brooklyn Dodgers and New York Giants in 1957, which left New York without a National League baseball team.

-Prior to the Dodgers' departure, New York City official Robert Moses tried to interest owner Walter O'Malley in the site as the location for a new stadium, but O'Malley refused, unable to agree on location, ownership, and lease terms.
-O'Malley preferred to pay construction costs himself so he could own the stadium outright.
-He wanted total control over revenue from parking, concessions, and other events.

-New York City, in contrast, wanted to build the stadium, rent it, and retain the ancillary revenue rights to pay off its construction bonds.
-Additionally, O'Malley wanted to build his new stadium in Brooklyn, while Moses insisted on Flushing Meadows.
+Prior to the Dodgers' departure, New York City official Robert Moses tried to interest owner Walter O'Malley in the site as the location for a new stadium, but they did not reach an agreement.
+O'Malley preferred to pay for construction himself and own the stadium outright, and thus control the revenue from parking, concessions, and other events.
+The city, in contrast, wanted to build the stadium, rent it to the users, and retain the ancillary revenue rights to pay off its construction bonds.
+Additionally, O'Malley wanted to build in Brooklyn, while Moses insisted on Flushing Meadows.
 When Los Angeles offered O'Malley what New York City would not—complete ownership of a stadium—he left for southern California in a preemptive bid to install the Dodgers there before a new or existing major league franchise could beat him to it.
-At the same time, Horace Stoneham moved his New York Giants from Manhattan's Polo Grounds to San Francisco (although he originally considered moving them to Minneapolis), ensuring that there would be two National League teams in California, and preserving the long standing rivalry with the Dodgers that continues to this day.
+At the same time, Horace Stoneham moved his New York Giants from Manhattan's Polo Grounds to San Francisco (although he originally considered moving them to Minneapolis), ensuring that there would be two National League teams in California, and preserving the long standing rivalry with the Dodgers.